 Basically, the task of UI/UX designer is to analyze the target audience and their needs, to make a research, to create an efficient layout and well thought-out system of transitions, to wrap it in an attractive but highly usable and clear visual design and to test the solutions.
 UI/UX designer is not a developer: they work on the same product but from different sides, as well as for example a writer, an editor and a publisher work differently on the same book.
 However, it is obviously pleasant for developers if a UI/UX designer is able to produce designs which consider at least the basic limitations and points of programming and coding.

-There is a great bunch of successful experts in app and web design who have never had anything in common with the sphere of coding and development and provided great design solutions with a very high level of usability.
+There is a great bunch of successful experts in an app and web design who have never had anything in common with the sphere of coding and development and provided great design solutions with a very high level of usability.
 Nevertheless, it cannot be said that they are totally out of the issue.
 Designers, who are keen to create viable product designs, usually tend to get acknowledged with a general understanding of development basics.
 That really supports the designer in providing as effective design as possible, considering all the stages of its creation and implementation.
 However, it doesn’t mean that without this sort of knowledge it’s impossible to create good designs.
 Moreover, if designers work in a team with developers, they can create designs without knowing coding even easier as they are supported by developers who control the process in the perspective of coding.